xerolinux/XeroHub/content/updates/browser-situation/index.md

 ---
 Hey there...

-Alright, buckle up, fellow tech enthusiasts!
-Let's dive into the rollercoaster that XeroLinux has been riding with its browser choice.
+Alright, buckle up, fellow Linux enthusiasts!
+Let's dive into the rollercoaster that **XeroLinux** has been riding with its browser choice.

+{{< info >}}
+Please take some time to read the entire post to understand the reasoning behind our decision.
+And we kindly request that you refrain from turning this into a political debate.
+It's not.
+We are just a small project trying to be as neutral as possible.
+Thanks ;)
+{{< /alert >}}

 ### Current Glitch